 Check out these video submissions from some past Jewish Star recipients:

-Judaism Alive is proud of the following Jewish Stars who have demonstrated an outstanding commitment to Jewish leadership and personal growth!
-The Jewish Stars named below have entered for 3 or more seasons.
+Judaism Alive is proud to recognize the following Jewish Stars who have demonstrated an outstanding commitment to Jewish leadership and personal growth!

 By investing in these emerging leaders year after year, Judaism Alive helps ensure these talented bright lights will be commit their talent to Jewish leadership in some degree throughout their lives, ultimately serving to revitalize a Jewish leadership pipeline that will lead to a more vibrant Jewish future.